SVIGHNESH/Anton-/README.md

-# Buckwheat Java - Money Tracker
+# Anton Java - Money Tracker

 A comprehensive money tracking and budgeting application inspired by the original Buckwheat app, built with Java and JavaFX.